Results of the War of 1812: Canada

-During the war, British officers constantly worried that the Americans would block the St. Lawrence River, which forms part of the Canada–US border.
+During the war, British officers constantly worried that the Americans would block the St. Lawrence River, which forms part of the Canada–United States border.
 If that had occurred, there would have been no British supply route for Upper Canada, where most of the land battles took place, and British forces would likely have had to withdraw from or surrender all of the western British territory within a few months.
 British officers' dispatches after the war exhibited astonishment that the Americans never took such a simple step, but the British were not willing to count on their enemy repeating the mistake and so they commissioned the Rideau Canal, an expensive project that connects Kingston, on Lake Ontario, to the Ottawa River, to provide an alternative supply route to bypass the part of the St. Lawrence River along the border.
-The settlement at the northeastern end of the canal, where it joins the Ottawa River, later became the city of Ottawa, Canada's fourth-largest city and its capital, which was placed inland to protect it from an American invasion and was then known as the "defensible back-country."
+The settlement at the northeastern end of the canal, where it joins the Ottawa River, later became the city of Ottawa, Canada's fourth-largest city and its capital, which was placed inland to protect it from an American invasion and was then known as the "defensible back-country".
 Because the population far from the St. Lawrence shores was negligible, the British, in the years following the war, took great lengths to ensure that back-country settlement was increased.
 They settled soldiers, initiated assisted-immigration schemes, and offered free land to farmers, mostly tenants of estates in the south of Ireland.
 The canal project was not completed until 1832 and was never used for its intended purpose.

+The United States Army had made several attempts to invade Canada and the Canadians had defended their territory.
+The British did not doubt that the thinly populated territory would remain vulnerable in another war.
+In 1817, Admiral David Milne wrote to a correspondent: "We cannot keep Canada if the Americans declare war against us again."
+The Rideau Canal was later built for just such a scenario.

 United Kingdom

 Unlike in Canada, the War of 1812 is now seldom remembered in the United Kingdom, and the conflict was quickly forgotten by the British public, chiefly because it was overshadowed by the dramatic events of the contemporary Napoleonic Wars.
-Also, Britain neither gained nor lost anything by the peace settlement; it maintained its control of Canada.
+Additionally, Britain neither gained nor lost anything by the peace settlement; it maintained its control of Canada.